 - 3.Increase the effectiveness and efficiency of low-cost ICT device implementations in educational environments of the developing world.

 These activities can be categorized into four mutually supportive and inter-related focus areas, each building on the other to create a true industry- and continent-spanning community of practice.

 The main focus of the ETD will be to facilitate sharing of knowledge and perspectives, and to point people to additional knowledge resources.
 Sharing will happen between educational and technology practitioners, to increase the knowledge base of each practitioner, and the overall network of technology and education practitioners in six major groups.
 Information sharing can happen through almost any medium, but an importance will be placed on documenting the knowledge and its source.

 Each practitioner brings to the ETD different experiences with technology and educational settings, and through the community, each can share his or her experiences to enhance the network’s collective ICT in education expertise.
 The ETD will incorporate opportunities to share practitioners’ experiences at every turn, documenting and promoting experiences across the community.

 Discussing New Innovations:

 The community will serve as a platform to exchange ideas and opinions on appropriate technology and education solutions for the developing world – a conversation currently lacking a central point of communication between practitioners.
 This discussion will be open to external stakeholders from the beginning and also serve to promote thought leaders in appropriate technology for education.

 The community will be a resource to quickly resolve outstanding ICT in education implementation issues through peer support – education and technology implementers will look to each other’s varying skills and knowledge to expedite solutions.

-And while both partners support the ETD goals, the views and opinions expressed on this site do not necessarily reflect those of infoDev or UNESCO.
+And while all of us support the ETD goals, the views and opinions expressed on this site do not necessarily reflect those of infoDev, UNESCO, or Kurante.